1 person favorited this theater

-The building that housed the Capitol Theatre began life in 1907 as the Lyceum Skating Rink.
+The building began life in 1907 as the Lyceum Skating Rink.
 It soon became the Dixie Theatre, run by F. L. "Dad" Hall.
-Pennstate Amusement Company acquired the facility in 1925 and, in 1931, leased it to Jake Spanko.
-He renovated the building and converted it to a movie theatre.
+Pennstate Amusement Company acquired the facility in 1925 and it was gutted by fire in July 1929.
+It was leased to Jake Spanko in 1931 and he renovated the theatre and it reopened on April 22, 1932 as a movie theatre.
 Ken Woodward and Carl Jakobi took over the lease and renamed the theatre the Capitol Theatre, which operated until around 1943.

 The building subsequently became an American Legion Hall, and was a furniture showroom at the time it was destroyed by fire in late-1972.

 Just login to your account and subscribe to this theater